KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 The response is:
 ![]({{ site.baseurl }}/images/failed_rebase.png "Failed rebase")

-The rebase operation fails (:roll_eyes:) because there are changes to the same file and same locations and Git is not able to figure out a clean way to update `waffle.py` with my colleage's changes on my feature branch.
+The rebase operation fails (:roll_eyes:) because there are changes to the same file and same locations and Git is not able to figure out a clean way to update `waffle.py` with my colleague's changes on my feature branch.

 Then I abort the rebase operation by doing
 ```shell